bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.8.7 - 2020/09/02 =
+* Tweak - Disambiguation of availability period settings
+* Tweak - Add contextual help to promote the [bookingactivities_list] shortcode
+* Fix - Multiple selectboxes values may not be properly saved
+* Fix - Warning in calendar apps during ics import if vevent_description ended with a new line
+* Fix - Backward compatibility prior WP 5.3 restored
+* Fix - Some texts were not translated

 = 1.8.6 - 2020/08/26 =
 * Tweak - Add a notification to the customer when a booking becomes Delivered